Every organization has business processes. How well these processes operate determines the efficiency of your business.

 - Employee Onboarding – You can use the process maps as Standard Operating Procedures (SOP) to onboarding new employees.

-- Process Standardization – Figure out what’s the best way to carry out the process and use it as the best practice across the organization.
+- Process Standardization – Figure out what’s the best way to carry out a process and use it as the best practice across the organization.
 This ensures that all of your employees are carrying out the process as efficiently as possible.

 - Process Improvement – Workflow process maps act as a guide to your own processes.
 They allow you to look at it top-down, find inefficiencies, and to correct them.